nirdeshdwa/anime_dcgan/README.md

 ## **IMPORTING REQUIRED LIBRARIES**

 > 1. Note: Matplotlib.imread imports png as [0-1] float while jpg as [0-255] int.
-It is good idea to use CV2 instead for consistency.
+It is a good idea to use CV2 instead of consistency.
-2. Gridspec is used in this notebook for removing the padding beween the subplots in pyplot
+2. Gridspec is used in this notebook for removing the padding between the subplots in pyplot
 3. display is used to clear output in the code
 4. shutil is used for working with files
 5. plot_model for plotting the summary with states of a model